 Titanium Grade 5

 Titanium Gr.5 is very common in the defense and aerospace industry due to its higher strength properties.
 One of its added benefits is that it can be heat-treated to increase its strength.
 It is excellent in seawater environments with agitators and pump impellers.
-We stock this grade in the following shapes:

-- Rotating equipment
+Rotating equipment

-- Naval Components
+Naval Components

-- Aerospace Components
+Aerospace Components

-- Engine Components
+Engine Components

 Titanium Grade 7